"

 Safranin (secondary or counterstain)

 Gram-positive bacteria have a cell envelope composed of two layers, a cell wall and a cell membrane.
-The Gram-positive cell wall is composed of hundreds of layers of peptidoglycan.
+The gram-positive cell wall is composed of hundreds of layers of peptidoglycan.
 The peptidoglycan layers are linked together by teichoic acids and lipoteichoic acids which anchor the peptidoglycan layers to the underlying cell membrane.
 The cell membrane lies underneath the thick cell wall.

 Gram Positive Cell Envelope

 Gram-negative bacteria have a cell envelope composed of three layers, an outer membrane, a cell wall, and a cell membrane.
 The outer membrane contains lipopolysaccharides in addition to phospholipids and proteins.
-The cell wall of Gram-negative bacteria is composed of just a few layers of peptidoglycan and does not contain teichoic acids.
+The cell wall of gram-negative bacteria is composed of just a few layers of peptidoglycan and does not contain teichoic acids.
 The cell membrane lies underneath the thin cell wall.

 Gram Negative Cell Envelope

 The Gram stain uses four stains.
 Crystal violet, the primary stain, enters the peptidoglycan of all bacteria giving them a purple color.
 The next stain is Gram’s iodine, the mordant, which combines with the Crystal violet to make a bigger complex in the peptidoglycan wall.
 The next step is the most critical.
-Acetone-alcohol is used as a decolorizer which will dissolve the lipids in the outer membrane of Gram-negative cell walls.
-The Crystal violet/iodine complexes then leak out of the thin Gram-negative cell wall.
-Since Gram positive cell walls lack outer membranes, they do not decolorize and thus are able to retain the Crystal violet stain.
-The counter or secondary stain, safranin, is used to stain the Gram-negative cell walls since they lost the primary stain during decolorization.
+Acetone-alcohol is used as a decolorizer which will dissolve the lipids in the outer membrane of gram-negative cell walls.
+The Crystal violet/iodine complexes then leak out of the thin gram-negative cell wall.
+Since gram-positive cell walls lack outer membranes, they do not decolorize and thus are able to retain the Crystal violet stain.
+The counter or secondary stain, safranin, is used to stain the gram-negative cell walls since they lost the primary stain during decolorization.

 The Gram stain has proven to be very useful in the identification of bacteria and in predicting which antibiotics are most likely to be effective.
 There are some problems with the technique, however.
 If the procedure is not performed properly, the results may be erroneous.
 Thus, you will need to practice the technique until your results are satisfactory.
-There are some bacteria, such as Mycobacterium tuberculosis or Legionella pneumophila usually do not stain with the Gram stain at all.
-Nevertheless, this technique has become one that microbiologists rely heavily upon.

 Gram stain reagents: